 Goal 7: Which Strategy will the school/district use to address this goal?
-(The Strategy can be based upon the six Key Core Work Processes listed Which Activities will the school/district deploy based on the strategy or strategies chosen?
-(The links to the Key Core Work Processes activity bank below may be a Identify the timeline for the a responsible for ensuring the f below or another research-based approach.
+(The Strategy can be based upon the six Key Core Work Processes listed below or another research-based approach.
 Provide justification and/or attach evidence for why the strategy was chosen.)
-KCWP 1: Design and Deploy Standards KCWP 2: Design and Deliver Instruction KCWP 3: Design and Deliver Assessment Literacy KCWP 4: Review, Analyze and Apply Data KCWP 5: Design, Align and Deliver Support KCWP 6: Establishing Learning Culture and Environment KCWP1: Design and Deliver Instruction - Continuous Improvement Activities KCWP2: Design and Deliver Instruction - Continuous Improvement Activities KCWP3: Design and Deliver Assessment Literacy - Continuous Improvement Activities KCWP4: Review, Analyze and Apply Data - Continuous Improvement Activities KCWP5: Design, Align and Deliver Support - Continuous Improvement Activities KCWP5: Design, Align and Deliver Support - Continuous Improvement Activities KCWP6: Establishing Learning Culture and Environment - Continuous necessary funding to execute ivities, and Objective Strategy Improvement Activities Activities to deploy strategy Measure of Success Progress Monitoring Date & Notes Funding Objective 1: Date & Notes Objective 2:
+KCWP 1: Design and Deploy Standards KCWP 2: Design and Deliver Instruction KCWP 3: Design and Deliver Assessment Literacy KCWP 4: Review, Analyze and Apply Data KCWP 5: Design, Align and Deliver Support KCWP 6: Establishing Learning Culture and Environment Which Activities will the school/district deploy based on the strategy or strategies chosen?
+(The links to the Key Core Work Processes activity bank below may be a helpful resource.
+Provide a brief explanation or justification for the activity.
+KCWP1: Design and Deploy Standards - Continuous Improvement Activities KCWP2: Design and Deliver Instruction - Continuous Improvement Activities KCWP3: Design and Deliver Assessment Literacy - Continuous Improvement Activities KCWP4: Review, Analyze and Apply Data - Continuous Improvement Activities KCWP5: Design, Align and Deliver Support - Continuous Improvement Activities KCWP6: Establishing Learning Culture and Environment - Continuous Improvement Activities Identify the timeline for the act responsible for ensuring the fic necessary funding to execute th lelity of the activity or acti Objective Strategy Activities to deploy strategy Measure of Success Progress Monitoring Date & Notes Funding Objective 1: